KedalionDaimon/DEC-PDP-8-on-Arduino/README.md

-# DEC-PDP-8-on-Arduino-DUE
+# DEC PDP 8 on Arduino
-DEC PDP-8 emulator running FOCAL 69 in 4K for Arduino DUE and better
+DEC PDP-8 emulator running FOCAL 69 in 4K for Arduino Mega 2560, Arduino DUE and better

 Ladies and Gentlemen,